 Integration of the technology in the curriculum will occur in many forms.
 In language arts, students are able to generate and edit short stories, poetry, research documents, and essays via verbal, written or digital forms.
-Students then are able to publish and distribute these documents by using Holy Spirit School's Google Apps for Education Account.
+Students then are able to publish and distribute these documents by using the Diocese of Grand Rapids Google Workspace for Education Fundamentals (formerly Google Apps for Education) Account.
 In mathematics and science, students generate and interpret graphs and review and reinforce concepts learned by using various technology programs.
 In social studies, students have the opportunity to participate in virtual field trips and virtually explore history in their classrooms.
 In addition, students have access to current events and be able to critically debate current topics using knowledge gained through Internet research.